 We are proud to notice that the actual impact, 3.5 million people in 2024, is even higher than the 3.0 million people forecasted.

 Estimating impact

-Our indirect contribution model provides realistic estimates of how many people benefit from improved water governance thanks to our technical assistance.
+Our indirect contribution model, based on the WaterWorX methodology, provides realistic estimates of how many people benefit from improved water governance thanks to our technical assistance.